developer-portal/content/tech/languages/python/fastapi-installation.md

 ```
 ### Running

-To run a FastApi app in a development server, Just go to that directory in the terminal and write the following code.
+To run a FastApi app on a development server, go to that directory in the terminal and run:

 ```bash
 uvicorn main:app --reload